honojs/middleware/packages/zod-openapi/README.md

 app.use('/doc/*', prettyJSON())
 ```

-### RPC-mode
+### RPC Mode

-Zod OpenAPI Hono supports Hono's RPC-mode.
-You can create the types for passing Hono Client:
+Zod OpenAPI Hono supports Hono's RPC mode.
+You can define types for the Hono Client as follows:

 ```ts
 import { hc } from 'hono/client'